-98 Beacon Avenue public wharf extends about 122 m off shore; its seaward face is 46 m long with a least depth of 4 m alongside, and is equipped with a 3-tonne
+98 Beacon Avenue public wharf extends about 122 m off shore; its seaward face is 46 m long with a least depth of 4 m alongside, and is equipped with a 3-tonne crane.
+Garbage disposal facilities are available on the wharfhead.
+A dock extending south from the wharf is used by a passenger ferry that operates to Tsehum Harbour and Sidney Island.

-99 A public fishing and recreation pier extends 140 m offshore close south of the public wharf.
+A public fishing and recreation pier extends 140 m offshore close south of the public wharf.
 The pier is not designed for berthing.
 Artificial reefs lie on the north and south side of the pier.

-The Sidney Ferry Terminal is 0.4 mile south of the public wharf.
+100 The Sidney Ferry Terminal is 0.4 mile south of the public wharf.

-A float and launching ramp, protected by a rock breakwater, are at Tulista Park, 0.5 mile SW of the public wharf.
+101 A float and launching ramp, protected by a rock breakwater, are at Tulista Park, 0.5 mile SW of the public wharf.